austinyu2007/4-bit-cpu-system-verilog/README.md

 ![Waveform](https://github.com/austinyu2007/4-bit-cpu-system-verilog/blob/main/docs/waveform.png?raw=true)

 Note that the output tables are inside the docs folder.
 It lists important step-by-step data such as command, results, and register info.

+## Tools Used
+- Icarus Verilog
+- GTKWave for waveform